Unit 3 Vocabulary: Introduction to Hotels 3

 UK

-lifestyle category
+Lifestyle category

 a classification or typing of hotels, according to their target audience and the kind of service they provide to cater to their guests